Workers and connections

 Robocorp Workforce Agent can be linked to Control Room in two ways:

 - Log in to your Robocorp account via the Robocorp Workforce Agent and select a Workspace

 - Choose the "Link token" option to use a generated one-time and short-lived token that can be generated in each Control Room Workspace, under

 If you choose the first option to link the Robocorp Workforce Agent to Control Room via login, you can directly authenticate to Control Room and choose a Workspace from a list based on the Workspaces you have been invited to or created.

 The second option relies on a one-time token used to establish a trusted connection between the Control Room Workspace and a Robocorp Workforce Agent.
 For security reasons, this token needs to be regenerated if multiple Apps are added.

 Robocorp Workforce Agent connects to Control Room over an encrypted HTTPS connection on port 443.
 All connections are outbound from the Robocorp unattended worker, requiring typically zero firewall rules to be added.

 The control channel between Control Room unattended worker and Control Room is implemented using the WebSocket protocol, and the rest of the communication uses traditional HTTP endpoints (REST API).
 All communication is encrypted on the transport layer.
 Additional end-to-end encryption and digital signatures are utilized on the application layer for specific important operations, such as Vault secret transportation.

-Control Room offers a managed version of a Robocorp Hosted Cloud Worker, which is launched on-demand in the cloud when robot execution starts.
-Under the hood, there is a Docker container that runs the Workforce Agent and executes one robot.
+Control Room offers a managed version of a Robocorp-Hosted Cloud Worker, which is launched on-demand in the cloud when robot execution starts.
+Under the hood, there is a Docker container that runs the Worker and executes one robot.

 No local state is maintained between robot runs because a fresh container is used for each run.
 Currently, one Linux-based container option is available, providing a way to execute robots with no hardware setups.